louisbrown0212/Mammon-Vault/README.md

 - MANAGEMENT_FEE: Management fee earned proportion per second
 - DESCRIPTION: Vault text description

+**Important**:

+The deployment address of `ManagerWhitelistFactory` will be changed when:

+- `ManagerWhitelistFactory` or `ManagerWhitelist` contracts are updated
+- `ManagerWhitelistFactory` initial owner is changed

+Also, mainnet address may be different from Hardhat deployed address (because of different gas price/gas limit).

 ## Syntax Highlighting

 If you use VSCode, you can enjoy syntax highlighting for your Solidity code via the